aurorax-space/docs/docs/code/basic_usage/conjunctions.md

     === "IDL"

-        IDL-AuroraX provides the `aurorax_conjunction_search()` function to perform a conjunction search.
+        IDL-AuroraX provides the [`aurorax_conjunction_search()`](/code/idlaurorax_api_reference/conjunctions/search/){:target="_blank"} function to perform a conjunction search.
 Further, there are a couple helper functions to create the necessary objects as parameters to the search function.

         ```idl
         ; define timeframe and distance parameters